avilleret/Gem-wiki/How-to-build-Gem-on-Microsoft-Windows.md

 ### videoHALCON - grab image with the non-free Halcon library (GigE cameras)

-Download Halcon v10 library here : [http://www.halcon.com/halcon/download/](http://www.halcon.com/halcon/download/).
+Download Halcon v10 library here: [http://www.halcon.com/halcon/download/](http://www.halcon.com/halcon/download/).

 Choose the *HALCON 10.0.4 full version for Windows XP / 2003 / Vista / 2008 / 7 for SSE2.*
 The HALCON installer sets the environment variable `HALCONROOT` thus there should be nothing to adjust in the properties sheet.